monetizejs/monetize.js/README.md

      - **payments**: *Object*, the payment object.

-     > This object contains the fields `currentCharge` and `currentSubscription` that you have to validate.
+     > This object contains the fields `chargeOption` and `subscriptionOption` that you have to validate.

 ## monetize.getTokenInteractive()